OPT-Mimic: Imitation of Optimized Trajectories for Dynamic Quadruped Behaviors: RELATED WORK

 \subsection{Imitation-based Reinforcement Learning for Legged Robots}

-It is often hard to generate policies that behave as intended through task rewards alone, e.g., a policy will likely prefer a trotting gait over a pacing gait for a standard quadruped locomotion task.
+It is often hard to generate policies that behave as intended through task rewards alone.
 To provide the user more control over the behaviors, reference trajectories can be provided to encourage desired motions.
-One can design a reward function to explicitly track the reference trajectories, e.g.,~\cite{Laikago-Imitate, Laikago-Imitate2, solo-jump}.
-Inverse reinforcement learning techniques such as adversarial motion priors can also be used to learn a reward function to encourage the policy to produce motions that look similar to a prescribed motion dataset, e.g.,~\cite{AMP-A1, AMP-ANYMAL}.
-There are various ways to obtain a reference motion, e.g., trajectories optimization~\cite{CassieRL-Berkeley, solo-jump}, motion capture data from animals~\cite{Laikago-Imitate, AMP-A1} or even crude hand design motions~\cite{Laikago-Imitate2, CassieRL, SoLoAdversarial}.
-In this paper, we use a tracking-based reward to generate highly dynamics behaviors.
+One can design a reward function to explicitly track the reference trajectories, e.g.,~\cite{Laikago-Imitate, Laikago-Imitate2, SoloJump}.
+Inverse reinforcement learning techniques such as adversarial imitation learning can also be used to learn a reward function to encourage the policy to produce motions that look similar to a prescribed motion dataset, e.g.,~\cite{AMP-A1, AMP-ANYMAL, wasabi}.
+There are various ways to obtain a reference motion, e.g., trajectory optimization~\cite{CassieRL-Berkeley, SoloJump, cassie_slip, terrain-adaptive-planner-imitation, cassie_SRB}, motion capture data from animals~\cite{Laikago-Imitate, AMP-A1} or even crude hand designed motions~\cite{Laikago-Imitate2, CassieRL, wasabi}.
+In this paper, we use a tracking-based reward to generate highly dynamic behaviors.
 We demonstrate how a reference motion from trajectory optimization is crucial for learning performance as well as sim-to-real transfer.
 Furthermore, we explore how different feedforward components from the optimized motion can impact learning performance and sim-to-real transfer.